Archive-name: RGP_FAQ.RTF

 coverin' electromechanical coin-op amusements.
 The most likely

-place to see old horse race machines, oh, baby, strength testers, mostly, etc.
+place to see old horse race machines, mostly, strength testers, man, etc.

 Pinball articles are just as likely to cover bin'os or pre-flipper